janfreyberg/superintendent/README.md

 ```

-### Use case 1: Labelling individual data points
+## Use case 1: Labelling individual data points

 Let's assume we have a text dataset that contains some labelled sentences and
 some unlabelled sentences.
 For example, we could get the headlines for a bunch
-of UK news websites (the code for this comes from the amazing github project
+of UK news websites (the code for this comes from the github project
 [compare-headlines](https://github.com/isobelweinberg/compare-headlines/blob/master/scrape-headlines.ipynb)
 by [isobelweinberg](https://github.com/isobelweinberg)):

 ```python
 import requests